 The KidSafe Project Society is a registered Canadian charity based in Vancouver, British Columbia.
 We were founded in 1993 by a group of concerned citizens, The Vancouver Sun newspaper and public school teachers in response to a local tragedy that saw a young child assaulted and abandoned when left home alone during school break.
-KidSafe was formed when the community galvanized into action and united with the mission of providing nurturing safe havens for vulnerable inner-city children when schools are traditionally closed.
+The community galvanized into action forming KidSafe, with the mission to provide nurturing safe havens for vulnerable inner-city children when schools are traditionally closed.

 What began as a small winter break program at two schools has since grown into an organization that provides essential programs and services to over 450 referred Vancouver children and youth each year.
 Our accomplishments include: